 You (and the state) have paid well for the courses taught here so mathematics and statistics teachers very (very) rarely cancel classes.
 However, sometimes (especially in the spring) the university closes due to bad weather.
 If this happens, I will contact you by the e-mail address stored in the Banner system to let you know how we will make up the work.
 I will also adjust the homework schedule on-line as needed.

 The University of Tennessee provides reasonable accommodations (academic adjustments and auxiliary aids) to ensure equal access to educational content and university programs for students with disabilities.
-Students who are eligible for and who request accommodations through the Disability Services office must provide instructors with a letter of accommodation.
-The Disability Services office is located in the Student Success Center, 209 Clement Hall, (731) 881-7605.
+Any student eligible for and requesting accommodations due to a disability must provide instructors with a letter of accommodation from Disability Services.
+For additional information, please contact the Disability Services office at 209 Clement Hall, (731) 881-7605.